South Korea, Japan brace for winds and rain from 2 typhoons

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

+More than 200 flights have been canceled in South Korea and many schools throughout the country plan to cancel classes on Friday.

+Moon called for special efforts to minimize damage that’s expected from the typhoon.

 Another typhoon called Cimarron is expected to cross western Japan on Thursday night.
-Japan’s weather agency has warned of gusts, high waves and heavy rain.
+Japan’s weather agency has warned of strong gusts, high waves and heavy rain.

+Airlines canceled over 300 flights to and from airports in the Shikoku and Kinki regions, according to Japan’s Kyodo News service.

+On Wednesday morning, three university students went missing along the coast of the central Japanese city of Shizuoka, Kyodo said.

-South Korean officials say the second typhoon won’t likely affect the Korean Peninsula.
+South Korean officials said the second typhoon won’t likely affect the Korean Peninsula.